sv1btl/PhantomSDR-Plus/README.md

-# PhantomSDR-Plus WebSDR (version 1.6.0)
+# PhantomSDR-Plus WebSDR (version 1.6.1)
-## Note: Please dont use Ubuntu 24.04, stick to Ubuntu 22.04 as it wont compile on 24.04!
+## Note: Please dont use Ubuntu 24.04, stick to Ubuntu 22.04 as it wont compile successfully on 24.04 (FM demodulation problems)!
-This is different Repo than the Official PhantomSDR Repo
+This is **different Repo than the Official PhantomSDR Repo**

-We offer more features as we only maintain support for Linux instead of the official repo
+We offer more **features**:
 - Futuristic Design,
 - Decoders,
-- Band Plan in the Waterfall,
+- Band Plan in the Waterfall, definition for different brigthness, start frequbcy and visibility for each band,
 - Statistics,
 - Better Custom Colorsmap,
 - Optimized Flac encoder with balanced latency,
+- Optimized Opus encoder with balanced latency,
 - Analog or digital smeter by choice (files for copy-paste are included, must recompile for newer use),
-- New approach in functions as reduced Latency, Noise Reduction, AGC selection, Auto SQL, Buffer adjustments, Auto Adjust waterfall, Mouse wheel use, Keyboard shortcuts, Bookmarks download and upload, Zoom slider, enhanced Mobile GUI,
+- New approach in functions as reduced Latency, Noise Reduction, Noise Cancell & Noise Blanker, Synchronous AM by default, AGC selection, Auto SQL, Buffer adjustments, Auto Adjust waterfall, Mouse wheel use, Keyboard shortcuts, Bookmarks download and upload, Zoom slider, enhanced Mobile GUI,
 - WebSDR List (https://sdr-list.xyz),
-- Supported receivers RX-888, RTL V.4, Airspy Discovery, HackRF, SDRPLAY RSP1A (original and clone) and many more to be added,
+- Supported receivers RX-888, RTL V.4, Airspy Discovery, HackRF, SDRPLAY RSP1A (original and clone) via Soapy and many more to be added,
 - More to come!...

 ## Issues